ppy/osu-wiki/news/2025/2025-04-17-osutaiko-world-cup-semifinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&time=1h4m40s&video=2431479030" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-Going into this losers' bracket match, the United States (#3) had the pickem votes on their side by a quite significant amount.
-This however meant for them, that they had to outperform their opponent China (#7), in order to make the people proud that believed in them.
-Them also being the higher seeded team, put extra pressure on the players of the US.
-But nobody could've expected what this match held for us.
+Going into this losers' bracket match, the United States (#3) had the [pick'em](https://pickem.hwc.hr/tournaments/166) votes on their side by quite a significant margin.
+This meant that they had to outperform their opponent China (#7), in order to live up to the people that believed in them.
+Being the higher-seeded team also put extra pressure on the players of the U.S., yet nobody could've expected what this match held in store for us.

-Early into the match, we knew that both teams are known for different skillsets.
-So we were expecting a match that was going to be very close.
+Early into the match, we knew that both teams are known for different skill sets, thus expecting a very close match.
 Starting strong, the United States decided to go with [P4koo - Hyperlight. (feat.
 Tsuyuri Karin)](https://osu.ppy.sh/beatmapsets/2351019#taiko/5059246) (NM2) for their first pick.
 Despite the combo advantage for China, the US won their pick by just 4,855 points due to having better accuracy.
 The game was on!

 The first real upset happened very shortly after the match started.
 The United States decided to go with another No Mod pick, this time it was [tv room - Know It All](https://osu.ppy.sh/beatmapsets/2149103#taiko/4527330) (NM6) for which the players prepared themselves.
 The very difficult speedy tech pick took a toll on the players from the US, who struggled quite a bit during the first half of the map.
 This led to China being able to just run away with the score and then picking up their first breakpoint of this match with an outstanding FC from ::{ flag=CN }:: [superSSS](https://osu.ppy.sh/users/4315477).
 Taking this momentum, China immediately went with [cluli - they besties](https://osu.ppy.sh/beatmapsets/2350993#taiko/5059153) (HD1).
 This chinese roster is known for being good with Hidden, so they had barely any issues winning this pick.